JonnyBeoulve/Weird-AI/README.md

 https://weird-ai-c3e96.firebaseapp.com/

+> Note: we don't currently have the TensorFlow model backend running for live text generation.
+But the demo above has a list of songs created by our 1st generation model.
+Try typing in one of the following keywords to see some examples:
+> * AI Revolution
+> * Hackathon Blues
+> * Coffee
+> * Tech
+> * Eat
+> * Albatross
+> * Globant
+> * Kitchen

 ## Tech Stack
 * Python
 * TensorFlow
 * C#
 * React
 * SCSS

+## TODO
+* Redo web-scrapping to include helpful annotations such as verse/chorus labels and end of line markers
+* Retrain model on new lyrics database
+* Tune new model, but if results are unsatisfactory:
+ * Train a separate model for verses and one for choruses
+ * Implement algorithm to assemble songs line-by-line pulling from the 2 separate models as appropriate

 ## Contributors
 Jonathan Leack, Front End Developer - https://github.com/JonnyBeoulve